alexladc/us/README.md

 First you need install all of this packages:

-sudo pacman -S python-gobject gtk4 libadwaita gstreamer gst-plugins-base gst-plugins-good gst-plugins-bad gst-plugins-ugly after this you need to download the
+sudo pacman -S python-gobject gtk4 libadwaita gstreamer gst-plugins-base gst-plugins-good gst-plugins-bad gst-plugins-ugly after this you need to download the archtunes-v17.tar.gz from rela

 cd ~/Downloads